Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Biz: Is taxing soda a good idea?
 Doctors, lobbyists push the issue

-• against The beverage industry (which can throw lots of money at this issue), however, is fighting this idea tooth and nail.
+• The beverage industry (which can throw lots of money at this issue), however, is fighting this idea tooth and nail.
 And support for the tax is not universal. source

 01 Mar 2009 11:34